Hoping you will have a memorable experience we would love to share some recommendations with you

-Temperature changes little between seasons, but vary each day during night or daytime.
-In most Lifer Nature Tours we will spend more time in the chilly part of Ecuador, that is known as the cloud forest and temperature range from 8 C. (46 F.) during the night to 22 C. (72 F.) during the day on an elevation of 1000 to 2500 meter above sea level (3200 to 8200 ft).
+Temperature changes little between seasons but varies each day during night or daytime.
+In most Lifer Nature Tours we will spend more time in the chilly part of Ecuador, which is known as the cloud forest and the temperature ranges from 8 C. (46 F.) during the night to 22 C. (72 F.) during the day on an elevation of 1000 to 2500 meter above sea level (3200 to 8200 ft).

-Above 3,500 m (11,500 ft) the temperatures regularly reach freezing during the night or when the skies are overcast and the wind blowing (you will require heavy jackets for cold weather and sometimes raincoat too).
-Especially in the high elevation grassland (over 3,800m or 12,500 ft) in the Andes.
+Above 3,500 m (11,500 ft) the temperatures regularly reach freezing during the night or when the skies are overcast and the wind blowing (you will require heavy jackets for cold weather and sometimes raincoats too).
+Especially in the high-elevation grassland (over 3,800m or 12,500 ft) in the Andes.
 In most tours, we will highly recommend visiting this ecosystem due to the wonderful endemic species you can find there but spending the night in lower elevation cloud forest habitat.

 Rain: Rainy season is very variable in general across the Andes and we generally say lasts from December to May, and Dry Season from June to December.
 But this is very unpredictable because of the Andes Mountain Range and we might get at least some rain (it all depends on the winds) so is better to get rain gear.

 Now, it is not true that it rains all the time.
 In fact, in the course of a day, most of the time it does not rain, even though on most days (especially in Amazon) there is at least one shower.
 For the unlucky ones, occasionally, there are days that it hardly ever stops raining, but that does not happen too often.
 If you are prepared for the worst, then every hour of sunshine will be a joy, and most of you are likely to have many hours of joy.